How a growing number of Muslims are making Japan their home

 Shokeir's language skills - fluency in Arabic and English - and hard work opened doors for him, leading to a job first at the Omani embassy in Tokyo, working as research officer, and then with Japan's main news network NHK where he worked as a news producer.
 He later joined BBC Arabic in London, and then in 2006 moved to Qatar to join Aljazeera English.

-"Japan a meritocratic society and hard work pays off.
+"Japan is a meritocratic society and hard work pays off.
 There is no outward racism there towards Muslims or Arabs, although in Japanese film, the Arab is often shown as ‘the wealthy guy’, as a generous big spender but very superficial with a naive mentality."

 Shokeir says that in his experience, “the Japanese are not rude by nature (but) some have their own racist mentality, considering themselves at the top of the pyramid in Asia, like the Brits do in Europe.